shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

     ![](images/fi_loop1.png)

-## **:octicons-git-compare-16: Model Investigation Iteration**
+## **:octicons-git-compare-16: Model Optimisation**

-Having a baseline, lets focus some attention to **feature transformations** as they can impact model accuracy.
+Having a **baseline**, lets focus some attention to **feature transformations** as they can impact model accuracy.
 We'll also pay more attention to variations of machine learning models and utilise our knowledge of hyperaparameters and gridsearch optimisation to find the most optimal hyperparameters

-- **Preprocessing**: Filling NaN, Adding Date Features, Logarithmic Feature Transformation, Normalisation of features
+- **Preprocessing**: Filling NaN, Adding Date Features, Logarithmic Feature Transformation, Normalisation of features, **label encoding** with and without **numerical column normalisation**
-- **Modeling**: For modeling we investigate
+- **Modeling**: For modeling we investigate how different models perform using a gridsearch optimisation cycle for different models

 !!! tip "Hyperparameter Optimisation Models"